 Step 4: From the Check Partition window, check the box “Check partition and fix errors in this partition by using chkdsk.exe” and click OK.

-Format USB with MiniTool Partition Wizard
+Using MiniTool Partition Wizard

 Step 1: You need to download the free MiniTool Partition Wizard application.

-Step 2: Install and open MiniTool Partition application like other applications.
+Step 2: Install and open the MiniTool Partition application like other applications.
 On the main application screen, you will see the USB drive is in Unformatted mode.
 Now click on it and choose Format Partition.

 Step 3: Enter the name of the hard drive, select the data type of the hard drive, Cluster Size and click “OK” to continue.